marcopeereboom/brb/README.md

 ```
 After running this rv contains a big.Rat that is set to 100/1.

-Variables can be  interogated after the fact.
+Variables can be  interrogated after the fact.
 For example:
 ```Go
 	i := New()